gitter-badger/specs-2/README.md

 We welcome and encourage Ethereum-compatible blockchain developers to contribute specifications for wider community to review.
-However, we don't accept consensus-layer specifications, use EIPs or ECIPs for them.
+However, we don't accept consensus-layer specifications.
+Use EIPs or ECIPs for them.

 ## Goals